Aetopia/Halo-Infinite-Settings-Editor/README.md

         |Integer|Enter a numeric expression.|
         |Null|Enter a blank value.|

-    - To search for a key, click on `🔎` and enter your query.
+    - To search for a key, click on `🔎 Search` and enter your query.

         ![HaloInfSetSearchDialog](images/HaloInfSetSearchDialog.png)